-CM.com is therefore working together with Sushi Shop to explore the possibility of integrating WhatsApp Business or Apple Business Chat into their strategy.
+CM.com is therefore working together with Sushi Shop to explore the possibility of integrating WhatsApp Business or Apple Messages for Business into their strategy.

 Jeanne explains: "CM.com is not just a service provider.
 For us, it's a true partnership.
 We can call them, they are always available to help us send out a campaign, but also if we encounter difficulties, if we have questions or thoughts about what we can do tomorrow.